How I Prevent AI Hallucinations With 6 Frequency Bands

 }

-If you implement only one anti-hallucination technique, make it the CONSTRAINTS band.
-It carries 42.7% of reconstruction quality and directly addresses the model's tendency to assume, invent, and guess.
+If you try only one technique, use the CONSTRAINTS band.
+It carries 42.7% of the reconstruction quality.
+It directly stops the model from assuming, inventing, and guessing.

 There is no magic word that stops hallucinations.
-"Be accurate" does not work because the model already believes it is being accurate — it does not know that its generated content is fabricated.
-The fix is structural: provide enough specification that the model does not need to fabricate.
+Telling the model "be accurate" does not work.
+The model already thinks it is being accurate.
+It does not know its output is made up.
+The real fix is structural.
+Give the model enough detail so it does not need to make anything up.

-Use sinc-LLM to automatically generate specification-complete prompts with all 6 bands.
-The tool does the structural work so you can focus on the task.
+Use sinc-LLM to build complete prompts with all 6 bands automatically.
+The tool handles the structure.
+You focus on the task.
 Read more about why ChatGPT hallucinates for the technical deep-dive.